#womenWe&Earthlove 1st Edition

 Iwin : Hi, I am Iwin, the founder of Origin Natural Skincare.
-I was born and raised in Lombok, and the youngest child among 6 siblings in my family.
-Before starting Origin, I graduated from teacher & training faculty, but I did not get received any job as a teacher, I even tried to apply for the position in 15 schools.
+I was born and raised in Lombok and was the youngest child among 6 siblings in my family.
+Before starting Origin, I graduated from the teacher & training faculty, but I did not get received any job as a teacher, I even tried to apply for the position in 15 schools.
 In the end, I worked in the private sector for years then married in 2015.
 After that, I launched 2 businesses before I started Origin.

 Origin started as a hobby in 2017.
-I am a person who can not stand still or doing nothing in my spare time.
+I am a person who can not stand still or do nothing in my spare time.
 Then, one day I found how to make soap from reading and watching Youtube videos.
 I still remembered that the first “baby” soap that I made was papaya soap with olive oil and it did not produce soap at all.
 Then, I kept experimenting to produce better soaps.

 Q: Interesting!
 Now, that Origin is 3 years old already, why do you choose to promote ethical/eco-friendly beauty product?

 During my trial period, I used Palm Oil, because I was still learning the basics of the soap.
 But then, I realized that palm oil is not ethical as I knew how the disregard for the indigenous community in Kalimantan “ Dayak” due to Palm Oil Industry.
 Many of them lose their land for palm tree plantations due to the high demand for palm oil-based products.
-Fortunately, after doing some research I found an NGO encouraging the indigenous to stop selling their land and doing deforestation through producing another alternative which is Illipe Butter.
+Fortunately, after doing some research I found an NGO encouraging the indigenous to stop selling their land and doing deforestation by producing another alternative which is Illipe Butter.